Average Click Paths

 This report shows, for any given page, the number of clicks from that page to other pages in your site during the current month.
 Previous months data is available in the archive bar above the report.

-It starts by displaying the pages that people reach when first coming to your site from the outside (in essence at this stage this is the same as the 'entrance page report').
+The report starts by displaying the pages that people reach when first coming to your site from the outside (in essence at this stage this is the same as the 'entrance page report').
 From there you can click on the arrow in the 'next click' column and see where people (on average) went to from the page you selected.
 You can keep on going this way and follow your visitor's average paths inside your site.

 You can also backup by using the arrow in the 'previous click' column and show, for any given page, what URLs people reached that page from and in what proportion.

 This report is similar in nature to the individual click-paths displayed in the 'detail of recent visitors' report, with the major difference being that we are looking at average behavior here, not at specific individuals.

 Pages in the left-most column can be recorded by Web-Stat, then listed in different ways :

 - using the page title as it appears in the header (widget presentation)

 - using a name that you specify yourself (widget_page1)